import-sudo/Diffusion-Driven-Semantic-Communication/README.md

 Then, according to the channel condition, the **signal-to-noise ratio (SNR)**, the system maps the received signals to an appropriate step in the diffusion model's forward process.
 This step is implemented in the Function **stochastic_encode_according_snr**.

-By bridging the wireless channel noise with the diffusion process, the framework can effectively reconstruct high-fidelity semantic information under bandwidth constraints.
+By bridging the wireless channel noise with the diffusion process, the framework can effectively reconstruct high-fidelity semantic information.

 ## 🖼 Architecture